How to Conditionally Color Cells

 Overview

 This tutorial explains how to customize the appearance of cells within an Avonni Data Table component in Salesforce Screen Flows using SLDS classes.
-You'll learn two approaches:
+You'll learn two distinct approaches to styling:

 What You'll Learn